AlecrimCloudwalk/aya-revamp/docs/function_index.md

   - `createHeader(text)` - Creates a header block
   - `createDivider()` - Creates a divider block
   - `createContext(text)` - Creates a context block with text
-  - `createRichHeader(options)` - Creates a header with icon/emoji
+  - `createRichHeader(options)` - Creates a header with icon/emoji and supports the following options:
+      - `text` - The header text content
+      - `emoji` - An emoji to display (e.g., "tada", "rocket")
+      - `icon` - URL to an image icon
-  - `createTableBlocks(tableData)` - Creates blocks for tabular data
+  - `createTableBlocks(tableData)` - Creates blocks for tabular data with options:
+      - `headers` - Array of column header names
+      - `rows` - Array of arrays for row data
-  - `createColumnBlocks(columnData)` - Creates multi-column layout blocks
+  - `createColumnBlocks(columnData)` - Creates multi-column layout blocks with options:
+      - `columns` - Array of markdown-formatted column content
-  - `createAccordionBlocks(accordionData)` - Creates collapsible section blocks
+  - `createAccordionBlocks(accordionData)` - Creates collapsible section blocks with options:
+      - `sections` - Array of objects with `title` and `content` properties
-  - `createTimelineBlocks(timelineData)` - Creates timeline/progress blocks
+  - `createTimelineBlocks(timelineData)` - Creates timeline/progress blocks with options:
+      - `steps` - Array of objects with `title`, `description`, and `status` properties
-  - `createInfoBlock(infoData)` - Creates an info notice block
+  - `createInfoBlock(infoData)` - Creates an info notice block with title and text
-  - `createAlertBlock(alertData, alertType)` - Creates alert blocks (warning/error/success)
+  - `createAlertBlock(alertData, alertType)` - Creates alert blocks (warning/error/success) with title and text
+  - `normalizeColor(color)` - Converts named colors to proper hex values
+  - `processUserMentions(text)` - Processes user mentions in message text
+  - `parseRichText(text)` - Parses text with formatting markers into Block Kit blocks
+  - `createButtonsBlock(buttons)` - Creates an actions block with interactive buttons
+  - `createFieldsBlock(fields)` - Creates section blocks for field display

 ### `src/config.js`
 - **Purpose**: Manages configuration and environment variables